Nas1010/portfolio/README.md

 - Responsive Design: The portfolio adjusts to different screen sizes using CSS media queries.
 - Hamburger Menu: A mobile-friendly navigation menu that toggles open and closed when clicked.
 - Smooth Scrolling: Smooth transitions between sections when clicking navigation links.
+- Project Carousel: Showcases projects built individually and in teams, with navigation buttons.
 - Interactive Buttons: Buttons for downloading my CV and accessing my social media profiles.

 # Installation